juitnow/juit-check-updates/README.md

 ```
 $ check-updates --help

+Usage:

   check-updates [--options ...] [package.json ...]

 Options:

-  -h, --help       Show help                                           [boolean]
+  -h, --help           Show this help

-  -s, --strict     Strictly adhere to semver rules for tilde (~x.y.z)
+  -s, --strict         Strictly  adhere to semver  rules for  tilde (~x.y.z) and
-                   and caret (^x.y.z) dependency ranges                [boolean]
+                       caret (^x.y.z) dependency ranges         [default: false]

-  -q, --quick      Consider dev/peer/optional dependency updates if and
+  -q, --quick          Consider dev/peer/optional dependency updates if and only
-                   only if the main depenencies also had updates       [boolean]
+                       if the main depenencies also had updates [default: false]

-  -d, --debug      Output debugging informations                       [boolean]
+  -d, --debug          Output debugging informations            [default: false]

-  -n, --no-errors  Exit with 0 (zero) in case of no updates            [boolean]
+  -n, --errors         Exit with 255 (-1) in case of no updates  [default: true]

+  -w, --workspaces     Process package workspaces                [default: true]

+  -a, --align          Align workspaces versions by setting all packages version
+                       to the greatest found after updates      [default: false]

-  -b, --bump       Bump the version of the package file on changes
+  -b, --bump           Bump the version of the  package file when changes in the
-                                            [choices: "major", "minor", "patch"]
+                       dependencies are found [one of "major", "minor", "patch"]

-  -x, --dry-run    Only process changes without writing to disk        [boolean]
+  -x, --dry-run        Do not write package changes             [default: false]

-  -v, --version    Show version number                                 [boolean]
+Remarks:

+  Options can be negated using the "no" prefix.
+For example, to avoid processing
+  workspaces,  either "--workspaces=false" or "--no-workspaces" define  the same
+  behaviour.

   Multiple files (or globs) can be specified on the command line.

-When no files are specified, the default is to process the "package.json" file
+When no files
+  are specified the default is to process the "package.json" file in the current
-in the current directory
+  directory

 $
 ```

 Alternatively it can be invoked via `npx '@juit/check-updates'`.

-The exit code returned to the caller will be:
+By default (unless `--no-errors` is specified) the exit code returned to the caller will be:

 * `0`: dependencies were updated and `package.json` was changed.
 * `255`: nothing was updated, no changes.